 A favourite tactic of the insurer is to arrange a “case conference” with the injured worker and their nominated treating doctor.
 The stated purpose of the case conference is to discuss injury and treatment with the nominated treating doctor and the injured worker so a plan can be arranged in relation to a graduated return to work.
 However, what really occurs at these meetings is the claims officer placing great pressure on the nominated treating doctor to change the WorkCover Certificate of Capacity to either certify a worker fit for suitable duties or to increase the hours and the duties that the worker is fit to undertake.
 This pressure can be in forms of suggestions.
 For example, the claims officer may suggest that if the doctor does not update the certificate the workers’ benefits may be affected.

 For some reason, nominated treating doctors often listen to the claims officer rather than relying on their own clinical judgment to determine the nature and type of duties that are suitable.

 Often injured workers are returned to work well before they have recovered from the injuries which as a direct consequence usually results in further or additional injury.

-There are a number of things you can do to try and alleviate this bullying and they include:-
+There are a number of things you can do to try and alleviate this bullying, including:

 - Limiting the amount of direct contact you have with the claims officer over the phone.
 The claims officer will be more reluctant to put in writing suggestions that an injured worker is not making their best effort to return to work.